When choosing industrial flooring for your business, a key concern is the safety of the people who will be walking on it.

 The slip resistance of Argelith Ceramic Tiles is measured according to standards set by DIN, the German Institute for Standardization.
 DIN sets norms and standards for quality assurance, environmental protection, safety, and communication in industry, technology, science, and government.

 DIN measures the slip resistance of flooring intended for working environments using R values.
-To determine an R value, from R9 to R13, DIN puts a section of the installed flooring on a machine that starts level, then gradually tilts the floor on a downhill slope.
-A tester wearing a specific type of nonslip footwear walks back and forth on the floor.
-Making things more interesting and truer to life, a light coating of motor oil is brushed over the flooring surface and on the soles of the tester’s shoes to simulate an oily environment.
+To find an R value, from R9 to R13, DIN puts a section of the installed flooring on a machine similar to a treadmill.
+The floor starts out level, then gradually tilts on a downhill slope.
+A tester wearing a specific type of nonslip footwear walks back and forth on the floor as it tilts.
+To simulate an oily working environment, a light coating of motor oil is brushed over the flooring surface and on the soles of the tester’s shoes.